-- 367. If feasible/possible the sponsor should also calculate patient-years of treatment.
-This information may be especially useful in the interpretation of data when there are substantial differences in time of exposure between subjects randomised to the tested product and comparator(s). - 368.
+- are substantial differences in time of exposure between subjects randomised to the tested product and comparator(s). - 382.
 A single Cumulative Summary Tabulation of SAEs should be presented for all clinical trials covered in the ASR.
 A sponsor may also include additional Cumulative Summary Tabulations of SAEs presented for separate populations or indications, however, these must be in addition to the single table covering all trials.

-7.42 Question: What 'Region-Specific Information' is required in the ASR in the EU/EEA?
+7.43 Question: What 'Region-Specific Information' is required in the ASR in the EU/EEA?

-- 369. Answer: As of ICH E2F section 16 of the ASR provides for 'Region-Specific Information'.
+- 383. Answer: As of ICH E2F section 16 of the ASR provides for 'Region-Specific Information'.
 This section should contain information as required in the EU/EEA region and as outlined below: - Cumulative summary tabulation of SARs - List of subjects who died during the reporting period - List of subjects who dropped out of clinical trials in association with an AE during the reporting period - Safety signal review, see Question 7.42 - In addition, EuCT numbers of relevant trials are recommended to be listed (together with the protocol code) in the annex of the ASR.

-7.43 Question: What additional 'Region-Specific Information' is required in the ASR in the EU/EEA?
+7.44 Question: What additional 'Region-Specific Information' is required in the ASR in the EU/EEA?

-- 370. In addition to the above (Question 7.41), a high level overview of the safety review process in the ASR reporting period should be provided as a region-specific appendix.
+- 384. In addition to the above (Question 7.41), a high level overview of the safety review process in the ASR reporting period should be provided as a region-specific appendix.
 Sponsors should describe what their surveillance processes are for reviewing and identifying potential new safety signals and updating existing safety signals, including but not limited to how often data is reviewed and by whom, what type of data source/format is reviewed and what potential action may arise as a result of the surveillance process.
-The criteria used for determining the addition or deletion of expected terms to the RSI should also be described here. - 371.
+The criteria used for determining the addition or deletion of expected terms to the RSI should also be described here. - 385.
 In addition, the outcome of the safety signal review process during the ASR reporting period should be outlined.
-Potential new safety signals that were identified should be listed including a brief description of the signal, date when the sponsor became aware of the signal, status of the signal at the end of the reporting interval (closed or ongoing), date when the signal was closed, if applicable, source of the signal, a brief summary of the key data, plans for further evaluation and actions taken (i.e. proposed risk mitigation strategies). - 372.
-The outcome of the safety review should be provided in a tabular format.
-An example of such a table is presented below (see also Appendix C of ICH E2C(R2)).
-Other table formats are also acceptable. - 373.
+Potential new safety signals that were identified should be listed including a brief description of the signal, date when the sponsor became aware of the signal, status of the signal at the end of the reporting interval (closed or ongoing), date when the signal was closed, if applicable, source of the signal, a brief summary of the key data, plans for further evaluation and actions taken (i.e. proposed risk mitigation strategies).

+- 386. The outcome of the safety review should be provided in a tabular format.
+An example of such a table is presented below (see also Appendix C of ICH E2C(R2)62).
+Other table formats are also acceptable. - 387.
 It is acknowledged that signal evaluation for clinical trials may not always be possible or appropriate, in which case a justification for not including this information should be provided instead.